mistermemer/dankmemerwebsite/src/server/data/blogs/6-21-postmortem.md

+## **This article is very old, and a lot has changed since it was written.
+Take what you read with a grain of salt.**

 ## Here's the tea sis

 We tried almost 2 weeks ago to update the bot with a sick moderation update.
 It failed horribly and we worked on fixing it.